-This section explains how to adjust the skew of a linear LNB, configure the antenna to use a NMEA input, and modify advanced settings.
+This section explains how to adjust the skew of a linear LNB and modify advanced settings.

-Adjusting the LNB Skew Angle (Linear Only) 27
+Adjusting the LNB Skew Angle (Linear Only) 27 Advanced Settings 30

-Using the Optional NMEA Input 30

-Advanced Settings 32

 Adjusting the LNB Skew Angle (Linear Only)

 Unless your antenna is equipped with automatic skew, you need to manually adjust the LNB's skew angle to optimize signal reception whenever you change your geographic location or select a different satellite.
 (To learn more about skew, see "Understanding Skew" on page 29.)
 To set the skew angle, follow these steps: